-3. What are the main companies involved in electricity generation, transmission, distribution and supply in your jurisdiction?
+3. What are the main companies involved in electricity generation, transmission, distribution and supply?

 In Turkey, generation, transmission, distribution and supply of electricity are undertaken by different companies.
-In recent years, private companies have been allowed to carry out these activities as a result of liberalisation in the electricity market.
+In recent years, private companies have been allowed to carry out these activities as a result of liberalisation in the electricity market (see Question 1).